pods-finance/subgraph/README.md

    * [Technical Specs](#technical-specs)

 ## Definitions
-The subgraph will track and serve protocol entities (e.g. options, pools), user actions (e.g. buy, mint), user positions (e.g. premium earned) and overall activity (e.g. hourly volume).
+The subgraph will track and serve protocol entities (e.g. options, pools), user actions (e.g. buy, mint), user positions (e.g. premium earned).

 The main entry point is the configuration manager address.
 The manager will keep track of global variables and whitelisted factories (for options and pools) and will track any meaningful interaction with these contracts.